-CARRIAGE LOTS are located along 4th street as well as the Dewey Avenue extension into the site.
-The shape, size , and orientation of these lots (rectangular with a narrower frontage) mimic the adjacent neighborhood.
+carriage LOTS are located along 4th street as well as the Dewey Avenue extension into the site.
+The shape, size, and orientation of these lots (rectangular with a narrower frontage) mimic the adjacent neighborhood.
+The extension of these homes into the site help to blend the edge.

 COTTAGE LOTS are located on 'rear' and interior areas of the site.
 The intent is for the western edge of the site, which borders Open Space, to become less dense as it meets the rural conditions.
 Cottage Lots are larger and less dense.